First-aid procedure designed to clear the airways of obstructing objects.

 A chronic dilation of the bronchi or bronchioles resulting from damage to the bronchial wall, for example, from respiratory infections.

-An imaging technique used to visualize the bronchial tree using x-rays.
-After an opaque contrast medium is inhaled through an intratracheal catheter, radiographs of the chest various positions are taken, and the developed film, a bronchogram, provides a picture of the bronchial tree.
+A imaging techique used to visualize the bronchial tree using x-rays.
+After an opaque contrast medium is inhaled through an intracheal catheter, radiographs of the chest in various positions are taken, and the developed film, a bronchogram, provides a picture of the bronchial tree.

-Visual examination of the bronchi through a bronchoscope, and illuminated, flexible tubular instrument that is passed through the mouth (or nose), larynx, and trachea into the bronchi.
+Visual examination of the bronchi through a bronchoscope, an illuminated, flexible tublar instrument that is passed through the mouth (or nose), larynx, and trachea into the bronchi.

 A repeated cycle of irregular breathing that begins with shallow breaths that increase in depth and rapidity and then decrease and cease altogether for 15-20 seconds.

-Loss of blood from the nose due to trauma, infection, allergy, malignant growths, or bleeding disorders.
+Loss of blood from the nose due to trama, infection, allergy, malignant growths, or bleeding disorders.
 It can be arrested by cautery with silver nitrate, electrocautery, or firm packing.

 Slow and shallow breathing.

-An apparatus fitted to a mask over the nose and mouth, or hooked directly to an endotracheal or tracheotomy tube, that is used to assist or support ventilation or to provide nebulized medcation to the air passages.
+An apparatus fitted to a mask over the nose and mouth hooked directly ot an endotracheal or tracheotomy tube that is used to assist or support ventilation or to provide nebulized medication to the air passages.